 4898 Internships: Professional development and internship placement (suggested junior/ senior year).

 6898 Internships: Professional development and internship placement (graduate)

-*"For the purpose of (Executive Order 1064) ‘internship’ does not include teacher preparation placements or clinical placements such as for nursing, counseling, physical therapy or occupational therapy.”
-This would also exclude teacher observation and teacher supervision experiences and are subject to university rules and regulations through their academic department and are expected to utillize the appropriate course for required experience.
+*"For the purpose of (Executive Order 1064) ‘internship’ does not include teacher preparation placements or clinical placements such as for nursing, counseling, social work, physical therapy or occupational therapy.”
+This would also exclude teacher observation and teacher supervision experiences and are subject to university rules and regulations through their academic department and are expected to utilize the appropriate course for required experience.
 For more information please visit: The Center for Community Engagement

 Student taking an internship placement course should receive the following experience: